Friction mediated by transient elastic linkages : asymptotic expansions and fat tails: Introduction

-In the latter system, $ \beta \in \mathbb{R}_{+} $ (resp. $ \zeta \in \mathbb{R}_{+} $) is the kinetic on-rate (resp. off-rate) function and the speed of linkage turnover is represented by the small parameter known as $\e >0$ (\cite{MiOel.1}, \cite{MiOel.2}, and \cite{MiOel.3}).
-Under the assumption that the death rate $\zeta$ admits a strictly positive lower bound $\ztmin$, in \cite{MiOel.1}, the authors studied rigorously the asymptotic limit of the systems \eqref{eq.X.eps} and \eqref{eq.rho.complet.bis} when $\e$ goes to zero.
-They obtained the convergence results
+In the latter system, $\beta$ (resp. $ \zeta \in \mathbb{R}_{+} $) is the kinetic on-rate (resp. off-rate) (\cite{MiOel.1}, \cite{MiOel.2}, and \cite{MiOel.3}).
+Under the {major} assumption that the off-rate $\zeta$ admits a strictly positive lower bound { } in \cite{MiOel.1}, the authors studied the asymptotic limit of the systems \eqref{eq.X.eps} and \eqref{eq.rho.complet.bis} when $\e$ goes to zero.
+They obtained {rigorous} convergence results{, namely they showed that}